A son's unanswered text message, two sisters buried together, a newlywed couple and a 60-year-old love story: What we know about the collapse victims – KION546

 Julio Cesar Velasquez and Angela Velasquez were confirmed dead in the collapse by Miami-Dade officials.

-After the collapse, their son, David Velasquez, had posted on Facebook that his parents, 67 and 60, respectively, lived in the building.
+After the collapse, their son, David Velasquez, had posted on Facebook that his parents, 66 and 60, respectively, lived in the building.
 His sister Theresa Velasquez, 36, was visiting her parents and staying with them at the time.
-She has not yet been confirmed among the dead.
+Her body was recovered July 8 and she was identified July 17.

 David Velasquez’s wife confirmed that the three were missing in a text message to CNN.
 She said the family requests privacy at this time.